meatball133/crystal/exercises/concept-wip/navigation-computer/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student about numbers types in crystal.
+The goal of this exercise is to teach the student about numbers types in Crystal.

 ## Learning objectives